 Sedera, headquartered in Austin, Texas, has been serving its members since 2014.
-The company was founded by Dr. Tony Dale, and, while based on the HealthShare ministry model, has no religious requirement for membership.
-Instead, members commit to a healthy lifestyle, moral behavior, and certain ethical beliefs.
+The company was founded by Dr. Tony Dale and, while based on the HealthShare ministry model, has no religious requirement for membership.
+Instead, it fosters a community built on ethical principles, personal responsibility, and a commitment to healthy living.
+With a focus on transparency and member empowerment, Sedera offers an alternative approach to managing medical expenses.

 How does a Sedera membership work?

 Members are encouraged to contact Sedera for assistance with the needs process.
 Sedera member advisors assist members with submitting a need, and will advocate on their behalf to keep healthcare costs low for them and the HealthShare community.
-Funds for the community are transferred from members’ medical cost sharing bank accounts to their own bank accounts, and those funds are then used to pay for related medical expenses.
+Funds for the community are transferred from members’ medical cost sharing bank accounts to their personal bank accounts, which are then used to pay the provider for related medical expenses.

 Sedera and pre-existing conditions

-Sedera, like other HealthShares, is mainly designed to handle larger medical expenses, especially those that result from unexpected or unpredictable medical emergencies.
-While they do not initially share members’ pre-existing conditions in the first year of membership, depending on a member’s longevity they may share a portion, or even the totality, of related, eligible expenses.
-After 12 months, they will share a limited amount of medical expenses related to pre-existing conditions (initially $15k, and then $30k after 24 months), and after 37 months, those expenses will be completely shareable.
+Like other HealthShares, Sedera is primarily designed to share larger medical expenses, especially those that result from unexpected or unpredictable illnesses or injuries.
+While pre-existing conditions are not shareable in the first year of membership, Sedera may share a portion, or even the full amount, of related eligible expenses over time, depending on the length of membership.
+After 12 months of continuous membership, up to $15,000 in medical expenses related to pre-existing conditions may be shared.
+This limit increases to $30,000 after 24 months, and after 36 months, those expenses become fully shareable.

 These numbers are a bit different for Team memberships.
-After one year of membership, a member enrolled with a team may initially share $25k, and then $50k after 24 months, and after 37 months there are no sharing restrictions.
+After one year of membership, a member enrolled with a Team may initially share up to $25,000 in eligible expenses, with an increase of expenses shared up to $50,000 after 24 months.
+After 36 months, there are no sharing restrictions.

 Noteworthy